FabianMaeurer/TensorCategories.jl/docs/src/CoherentSheaves.md

 CoherentSheafCategoryObject <: CategoryObject
 ```

-The category of equivariant coherent sheafes has type
+The category of equivariant coherent sheaves has type

 ```
 CohSheaves <: MultiTensorCategory